Tom-on64/jsonstore-db/README.md

 3. **Array Handling**

-JSONBase supports array handling operations like push and pop.
+JSONStore supports array handling operations like push and pop.

 ```js
 // Push a value to an array